 Return on investment (ROI) is an economic evaluation that seeks to justify investment made (in an information service) in terms of the gains or losses (to the organisation) that might be attributed to the investment.
 (Urquhart and Turner, 2016).

-One of the largest UK studies has been in relation to the British Library which suggested that the British Library delivers £5 for every £1 invested (Tessler, 2013).
+One of the largest UK studies relates to the British Library.
+It suggested that the British Library delivers £5 for every £1 invested (Tessler, 2013).

 Jemison et al (2009) provides an example and some tools of its use in a hospital library in the US.